Metabolic confusion diet: Can calorie cycling help men lose fat without stalling?

 Metabolic confusion is commonly framed as alternating high- and low-calorie days.
 It overlaps with intermittent fasting patterns that change weekly intake, such as the 5:2 approach, where two days are very low calorie and five days are closer to normal intake.
 Intermittent fasting is an umbrella term for eating patterns that cycle intake by time or by day, rather than changing food types.[4]

-In studies, many intermittent fasting approaches produce weight loss comparable to daily calorie restriction, especially when protein and total weekly calories are similar.[4]
+According to the 2018 systematic review and meta-analysis by Harris and colleagues, many intermittent fasting approaches produce weight loss comparable to daily calorie restriction in adults, especially when protein and total weekly calories are similar.[4]

 Why plateaus happen during long cuts